bladeSk/StayFocused/readme.md

 # Stay Focused

+Stay Focused prevents the annoying "focus stealing" that's been plaguing Windows since Windows 2000.
+Focus stealing occurs when an app pops up unexpectedly, like when you're in the middle of writing a sentence in another window.

-A small utility that prevents focus stealing by injecting a DLL into offending apps.
+This utility prevents focus stealing by injecting a DLL into offending apps.
+The DLL "hooks" the process' system calls to SetForegroundWindow to an empty function.

+## Usage

+Extract the app somewhere and run it, it will automatically hook all the running apps (except Explorer and Chrome) and watch for newly created ones.
+Closing the window minimizes the app to tray.
+To exit and unload it, click the unload button.

+Don't run this with administrator privileges, system processes are not very safe to manipulate this way.

+Get the binary here https://blade.sk/stay-focused/

 ## Building